Blog · Analysis · Last reviewed June 24, 2026

 That is why regulators have made room for responsible innovation.
 In 2018, FinCEN and federal banking regulators encouraged banks and credit unions to consider new tools for BSA/AML compliance, including approaches that could improve risk identification, transaction monitoring, and suspicious activity reporting.
 FATF's work on new AML/CFT technologies likewise treats AI and machine learning as tools that may improve risk detection, monitoring, record keeping, and information sharing when the surrounding controls are strong.

 The useful model is a triage device: clustering cases, ranking alerts, finding anomalies, linking entities, spotting network patterns, and reducing low-value work so analysts can spend more time on matters that actually deserve attention.
+The dangerous model is the one that turns triage into silent punishment.

 What the Alert Does